 The Investment Manager uses a risk management technique known as relative VaR to assess the Fund's market risk to seek to ensure that its use of FDIs is within regulatory limits.
-In accordance with the requirements of the Central Bank, the daily VaR of the Fund may not exceed twice the daily VaR of the Index, which is designed to measure equity market performance in the global emerging markets, calculated using a parametric approach with a one-tailed 99% confidence level for a one month holding horizon and considering at least three years of historical data exponentially weighted with a decay factor of 0.94.
+In accordance with the requirements of the Central Bank, the daily VaR of the Fund may not exceed twice the daily VaR of the Index, which is designed to measure equity market performance in the global emerging markets, calculated using a parametric approach with a one-tailed 99% confidence level for a one month holding horizon and considering at least one year of historical data.